Wellbutrin can cause overdose even when used under a doctor’s guidance. Misuse will increase the odds of experiencing this type of medical emergency.

 - An antidote.
 This is more common with opioids, but if there is something that can reverse a Wellbutrin overdose quickly, doctors will ensure they provide this.
 If no antidote is available, doctors may admit you as a patient so you receive treatment.

-After discharge, it is normal for doctors to schedule a checkup.
+Many patients recover from a Wellbutrin overdose after receiving the proper treatment for it.
+After you are discharged from the hospital, it is normal for doctors to schedule a checkup.
 This lets them see how you are doing and provide you with additional help.

 Most often, a Wellbutrin overdose is a sign that additional help, such as therapy, is needed.